 During my research, for this blog posting, I was able to locate the World War I Draft Registration card records for both Lionel and Howard.
 In addition, I was able to find one for their cousin Clifford Foster James, born Aug, 29, 1885.
 He was the son of William and Mabel (Dollof) James–they lived for many years in Hyde Park, Mass.
 William was brother to George L. P. James, the father of Lionel and Howard.

-Below are two pictures, the one on the right is of Clifford in 1937; the picture on the left includes Clifford standing on the far right, with his Uncle Martin and his dad William (I believe William is the one standing in the middle).
+Below are two pictures; one is of Clifford in 1937 and the other includes Clifford standing on the far right, with his Uncle Martin and his dad William (I believe William is the one standing in the middle).

 According to Clifford’s WWI Draft Registration from 1917, his nearest relative was Mabel Alice James, with address listed as: 52 Cleveland St, in Hyde Park.
 His occupation was listed as a painter for Farnum & Nelson, 1822 Aboretum, in Roslindale, Mass.

 The date of the WWI Draft Registration for Lionel was June 5, 1917.
 It listed previous military service as six years and rank as QM Serg.
 (Quartermaster Sergeant).
 His address at that time was listed as: 52 Cleveland Street, Hyde Park, Boston, Mass.
 This was the same address as was listed on Clifford’s record, which would lead me to believe that Uncle Lionel was living with his Uncle William and Aunt Mabel during that time in 1917.
 His occupation was listed as wood finisher for John T. Robinson & Co, in Hyde Park.
 This company manufactured fine paper box and card cutting machinery.